edifice1989/rocker-c-rex/paper.md

 **Figure 1 :** C-REx analysis between heat stress and non-stress conditions for maize HSF TF. **(a)** Click “Apply example 1 and 2 input files” and choose “HSF TF family genes” for each sample.
 Click the “Gene distribution” tab to produce **(b)** the expression level density plot (non-stress-green, heat stress-pink).
 Inspect whether the transformed data satisfy the normality requirement by selecting the “normality test” tab.
 Heat stress shown in **(c)** and non-stress shown in **(d)** with each log-transformed expression value shown as a black circle.
 Diagonal indicates perfect concordance between the normal distribution and transformed expression values.
 Click “Student’s t-test” tab for **(e)** a statistical summary with means, standard deviation, and p-values.

+# Acknowledgements
+We thank Carla Mann and Ian Braun for helpful discussion and suggestions as well as Scott Zarecor and Darwin Campbell for technical assistance.
+# Funding
+This work has been supported by the Iowa State University Plant Sciences Institute Faculty Scholars program.

+_Conflict of Interest:_ none declared.